wp-plugins/sz-google/readme.txt

 <a href="http://goo.gl/jnxWm">Français</a> -
 <a href="http://goo.gl/eXk1j">Deutsch</a>

-Plugin to integrate Google's products in WordPress with particular attention to the widgets provided by the social network Google+.
+Plugin to integrate Google's products in WordPress.
 The Google products are many and so this plugin will be a kind of development "step to step" which will be developed a little bit at a time depending on the availability of time that we can devote.

 * <a href="http://goo.gl/vxNRF4">(IT) - Documentazione in Italiano</a>